datasciencecampus/qa-of-code-guidance/book/testing_code.md

 You should:
 * Focus on testing the most complex and vulnerable parts of your code (such as logic branches or mathematical formulae)
-* Write a new test every time you find a bug, to squash it for good
+* Write a new test every time you find a bug, to squash it for good (recreate the bug as a failing test - which will pass when fixed)
 * Focus on testing the most realistic use cases of your code
 * Test external interfaces - what happens if something unexpected is returned from one of your dependencies?
 * Document what your code should and shouldn't be used for, to steer users towards the corrected and tested usage
+* Consider cost of failure vs cost of testing the code

 You shouldn't:
 * Attempt to test every possible input and type of input